kiprotect/hyper/docs/src/en/hyper/index.md

 ## Integration Example

-To get a concrete idea of how to integrate with the IRIS infrastructure using the Hyper server we have created a simple demo setup that illustrates all components.
+To get a concrete idea of how to integrate with the Hyper infrastructure using the Hyper server we have created a simple demo setup that illustrates all components.
 The demo consists of three components:

 * An `hyper` server simulating a `health department`, named `hd-1`
 * An `hyper` server simulation an operator offering a "locations" service, named `ls-1`